BiArtis

-Prices for these bags range from €1000 to 2500.

 History

 The creator and inventor of BiArtis bags, Elizabeth Suzana Kozina in the end of 2012, wanted to put art work on something other than walls, so she thought, that she could put painting on a bag.

 At the beginning of 2013, she ordered an oil on canvas from an artist and went a factory where they sewed it into a prototype bag.
 What was created, did not suit her.
 After many attempts, she found a manufacturer to whom she showed the unacceptable prototype to and asked: "Can you do better than this?"
 He replied: "Not only I can but I WILL", and that is how BiArtis bag was made.

 The first publicly shown BiArtis bag, that satisfied the inventor's criteria, was introduced in May 2015.